 Of all the horrific death scenes in Game of Thrones, this one might have made us the most physically ill.
 Prince Oberyn of Dorne fights against Ser Gregor Clegane (aka The Mountain) in a battle to determine whether Tyrion will live or die.
 Why?
 Because that’s just how justice is done in Westeros, OK?
 Oberyn believes The Mountain killed his sister and her children, so he’s pretty mad and hops around with his poisoned spear like an angry frog.
 Ser Gregor, frankly, couldn’t care less.
 Oberyn gets a hit!
 A very palpable hit!
 Then another.
 Then he gets cocky.
 And as he struts around Ser Gregor’s monstrous body on the ground demanding a confession, Ser Gregor gives him one — while gouging out his eyes and caving in his skull with his bare hands.
 Poor Tyrion.

-When Game of Thrones’ penultimate season hit its midpoint, it finally started paying off some of its longest-running storylines.
-In this episode, Arya finally returns to Winterfell, where she reunites with Sansa and Bran after the better part of seven seasons and duels with Brienne.
+When Game of Thrones’ penultimate season hits its midpoint, it finally starts paying off on some of its longest-running storylines.
+In this episode, Arya finally returns to Winterfell, where she reunites with Sansa and Bran after the better part of seven seasons and spars with Brienne.
 Jon and Daenerys show some sparks, the mysterious Children of the Forest get a little less mysterious and, oh yeah, Dany sics her Dothraki soldiers and a freakin’ dragon on the Lannister army.
-That’s all stuff that we’d been waiting the better part of seven seasons to see, and boy, did Game of Thrones ever deliver.
+That’s all stuff that we’d been waiting to see, and boy, did Game of Thrones ever deliver.

 Game of Thrones does big, epic clashes between rival armies very, very well, and the Battle of the Bastards is arguably the best of the bunch.
 From the opening moments, in which Ramsay Bolton mows down poor Rickon Stark with an arrow, to watching Jon Snow nearly drown in a pile of bodies, the Battle of the Bastards is equal parts thrilling and horrifying, illustrating the cost of war better than any Thrones episode before it.
 Ultimately, however, it’s the ladies who steal the show: Sansa saves the day by allying with Littlefinger behind Jon’s back, Daenerys sticks it to a bunch of slavers, and through diplomacy, Yara proves that she’s the leader the Iron Islands deserve.